 Bearing all of this in mind, we did what we do best: we looked for the cutest stuff.
 All of the brands in our round-up are sustainable or socially responsible in some way, in addition to making products that are attractive and functional that we think deserve some space in your closet.
 Some you might recognize; some are new — there’s an intentional mix of makers you probably already know and should continue to support, and others who are still emerging.
-So dive in!
+So, if you have the means, go ahead and dive in!
 And if you choose to celebrate Earth Day by not shopping, bookmark this story for tomorrow.

 This piece has been updated from its original version.